-Randall G. Vinson, 64, has been a Director since 1985.
+Randall G. Vinson, 66, has been a Director since 1985.

-Mr. Vinson is a Pharmacist and Owner of Berryville Pharmacy in Berryville, Virginia.
+Mr. Vinson is a retired Pharmacist and previous Owner of Berryville Pharmacy in Berryville, Virginia.
 Mr. Vinson brings an entrepreneurial perspective as well as an understanding of the importance of oversight and risk management.

-James R. Wilkins, Jr., 65, has been a Director since 1998.
+James R. Wilkins, Jr., 67, has been a Director since 1998.